137th Street–City College station: Service changes and station renovations

 In April 1988, the New York City Transit Authority (NYCTA) unveiled plans to speed up service on the Broadway–Seventh Avenue Line through the implementation of a skip-stop service: the 9 train.
 When skip-stop service started in 1989, it was only implemented north of 137th Street–City College on weekdays, and it was the northernmost local stop served by both the 1 and the 9.
 Skip-stop service ended on May 27, 2005, as a result of a decrease in the number of riders who benefited.

 On January 2, 2007, film student Cameron Hollopeter suffered a seizure in the station and fell off the platform onto the tracks.
 Wesley Autrey saved his life as a train was approaching.
 Autrey was given numerous awards and prizes, and his two daughters were given a scholarship.

 In 2019, as part of an initiative to increase the accessibility of the New York City Subway system, the MTA announced that it would install elevators at the 137th Street–City College station as part of the MTA's 2020–2024 Capital Program.
 In December 2022, the MTA announced that it would award a $146 million contract for the installation of eight elevators across four stations, including 137th Street.
+Construction efforts on the elevator project at 137th Street began in early 2024 and were expected to be completed by March 2025.
+The accessibility improvements were not completed by October 2025, though plans were made to widen the staircase leading to the uptown platform.
+An updated release from Shaun Abreu's office indicated that construction on the uptown track access would be finished in January 2026, and the downtown elevator would be in operation by the second quarter of that year.

 Station layout

 This station was part of the original subway, and has two side platforms and three tracks, the center one being an unused express track.
-The platforms were originally 350 ft long, as at other stations north of 96th Street, but as a result of the 1948 platform extension, became 520 ft long.
+The station is served by the 1 at all times and is between 145th Street to the north and 125th Street to the south.
+The platforms were originally 350 ft long, like at other stations north of 96th Street, but as a result of the 1948 platform extension, became 520 ft long.
 The platform extensions are at the southern ends of the original platforms.